Multimodal Optimal Transport for Training-free Temporal Segmentation in Surgical Robotics: Introduction

-To address this question, we propose TASOT (Text-Augmented Action Segmentation Optimal Transport), an unsupervised method of surgical phase and step recognition that extends Action Segmentation Optimal Transport (ASOT)~\cite{ASOT2024unsupervised} by incorporating textual information generated directly from videos.
-Crucially, TASOT requires no task-specific supervised pretraining and no massive backbone architectures tailored to surgical data.
-Instead, we use modest off-the-shelf encoders for video frames and associated textual data, and let an optimal transport (OT) formulation fuse them.
-In other words, TASOT aligns video and text sequences within a unified framework, where a temporally consistent unbalanced Gromov–Wasserstein OT~\cite{titouan2019sliced} formulation ensures coherent segment boundaries across both modalities.
+To address this question, we propose TASOT (Text-Augmented Action Segmentation Optimal Transport), an annotation-free method for surgical phase and step recognition that extends Action Segmentation Optimal Transport (ASOT)~\cite{ASOT2024unsupervised} by incorporating textual information generated directly from videos.
+Crucially, TASOT requires no surgical-domain annotations, no manual task-specific labels, and no narrated footage.
+Instead, we use off-the-shelf encoders for video frames and associated textual data, and let an optimal transport (OT) formulation fuse them.
+In other words, TASOT aligns video and text sequences within a unified framework, where a temporally consistent unbalanced Gromov--Wasserstein OT~\cite{titouan2019sliced} formulation ensures coherent segment boundaries across both modalities.

-We evaluated our model on 3 publicly available datasets, i.e., Cholec80~\cite{cholec80-2017dataset}, AutoLaparo~\cite{AutoLapro2022dataset}, and MultiBypass140~\cite{MultiByPass2024dataset} from both centers.
-Across all datasets, TASOT consistently outperforms state-of-the-art zero-shot models in terms of F1 score, demonstrating that surgical temporal understanding can be achieved without large-scale surgical pretraining.
-In summary, our contributions are:
+We evaluate TASOT on three publicly available datasets, i.e., Cholec80~\cite{cholec80-2017dataset}, AutoLaparo~\cite{AutoLapro2022dataset}, and MultiBypass140~\cite{MultiByPass2024dataset} from both centers.
+Across all datasets, TASOT consistently outperforms existing zero-shot models in terms of F1 score, demonstrating that surgical temporal understanding can be achieved without large-scale surgical pretraining.

-\begin{itemize} \item[$\bullet$] We propose the first multimodal OT-based framework for unsupervised temporal segmentation in the surgical domain, introducing a formulation that integrates visual and textual cues within a unified optimal transport objective, regularized by temporally consistent Gromov–Wasserstein constraints. \item[$\bullet$] We demonstrate state-of-the-art performance in unsupervised surgical temporal segmentation, consistently outperforming existing zero-shot methods on F1 scores across multiple benchmark datasets. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item[$\bullet$] We propose the first multimodal OT-based framework for annotation-free temporal segmentation in the surgical domain, introducing a formulation that integrates visual and textual cues within a unified optimal transport objective, regularized by temporally consistent Gromov--Wasserstein constraints. \item[$\bullet$] We demonstrate strong performance in annotation-free surgical temporal segmentation, consistently outperforming existing zero-shot methods on F1 scores across multiple benchmark datasets. \end{itemize}